hmc-cs-rpan/cs121-recycling/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Tasks for Future Contributors
+1. The `Home` button currently takes you to your home city if you have location services enabled.
+Otherwise it will take you to the `Cities` page.
+Perhaps change it so that they will lead to differente pages.
+2. Search is currently implemented with `fuzzily`, and because of similarity of item names, do not return exact item matches.
+Improve it to return exact matches where applicable.
+3. Implement synonyms for items (e.g. "water bottle" -> "plastic #x")
+4. Currently the `Edit` button for cities is accessible to the public.
+Implement admin/city official authentication and workflow and hide normal interface from users.

 ## History
 This application was developed by Jeb Bearer, Ricky Pan, Shailee Samar,